thutasann/uikit-rick-and-morty/README.md

 #  UIKit Rick and Morty App

-This app is developed with Swift UIKit and MVVM Architecture.
+This app is developed with Swift UIKit and MVVM Architecture and mainly focused on `UICollectionView`.

 ![Rick and Mory](media/rm.gif)